drfreder/pandemic-pub-bias/README.md

 per.b.gender <- round(total.b.authors.with.gender/total.b.authors*100, 1)
 ```

-There are 18199 preprints in the bioRxiv dataset.
-Because the bioRxiv
+There are 18199 preprints in the bioRxiv dataset for 2019-2020.
+Because
-analysis focuses on corresponding authors only, and each preprint has a
+the bioRxiv analysis focuses on corresponding authors only, and each
-single corresponding author, there are also 18199 non-unique
+preprint has a single corresponding author, there are also 18199
-corresponding authors.
-I inferred the gender of 14618 corresponding
+non-unique corresponding authors.
+I inferred the gender of 14618
-authors, or 80.3%, with the rest omitted from subsequent
+corresponding authors, or 80.3%, with the rest omitted from subsequent
 analyses.

 ### Total numbers of bioRxiv preprint authors in Mar/Apr 2020 compared to Mar/Apr 2019, by gender